Fran Sánchez Rodrigo

 Seamless loading

-The original game is programmed to load all scenes while you play or while you are watching cinematic videos.
-This works perfectly in all modern computers, but doing that in old gen consoles (PS4, Xbox One and Switch) was a different thing.
+The original game was designed to load scenes in the background as you played or during cinematic videos.
+This worked perfectly on modern PCs, but doing the same on older consoles like PS4, Xbox One, and Switch was a different story.

-To fix this I had to analyze how the game handled the async load of the scenes, and rewrite part of the original code to make the most important sublevels (the ones needed immediately) to load first and faster, while having the less important (the ones that were far away or not visible) to load later.
+To fix this, I analyzed how the async loading system worked in the game and rewrote parts of the original code so that the most critical sublevels (the ones needed immediately) would load first and faster, while less important ones (those far away or not visible) could load later.

-Additinally, videos were recompressed and rescaled from 4K to 1080p to save space and hasten their loading.
+Additionally, all videos were recompressed and downscaled from 4K to 1080p to save space and reduce loading times.

 Optimization

-General optimization techniques were used to gain CPU performance like limiting the ticking actors by distance, or selectively enabling and disabling actors that were always active by default.
+We applied general optimization techniques to improve CPU performance, like limiting ticking based on distance and selectively enabling/disabling actors that were always active by default.

-The scenes that used Render Targets were worked extensively, reducing the poly count with more optimized LODs, and custom Device Profiles (using one of the plugins I developed for another port) that allowed us to gaing more GPU performance by removing some graphical features that were less noticeable.
+The scenes that used Render Targets required more attention.
+We reduced even more the poly count by creating more optimized LODs and used custom Device Profiles (leveraging one of the plugins I had developed in another port) to turn off less noticeable graphical features and gain extra GPU performance.